mariogusman/Funfit/README.md

 - **Product Quantity Updates** - While shopping or in their shopping bag, users can adjust the quantity of products they wish to purchase through an intuitive interface.
 - **Persistent Bag Contents** - While navigating and shopping on Lotus, users will have a persistent shopping experience being able to leave their bag for a few hours or days and then come back to manage the contents and proceed to the checkout.
 - **Profile Management** - Through their profile dashboard, users can update their delivery details as well as review their order history.
-- **Product Management** - Super users/admins are can create, update and delete products through a easy to use interface..
+- **Product Management** - Super users/admins are can create, update and delete products through a easy to use interface.
+- **Checkout** - Products can be purchased through an intuitive checkout interface backed by Stripe Payments.

 # Technologies Used